rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 Task 2 - Azure AD login for existing Azure Virtual Machines<br>
 Step 4:  Choose your Global Admin as a member<br>

-Task 5 - Connect to the Windows Server 2022 Datacenter using Azure AD login Step 7:  Username :  AzureAD\jonis@yourazuretenantname
+Task 5 - Connect to the Windows Server 2022 Datacenter using Azure AD login <br>
+Step 7:  Username :  AzureAD\jonis@yourazuretenantname <br>

 ### Exercise 2 - Login to Linux Virtual Machines in Azure with Azure AD